ELIFE-ASU/Neet/CONTRIBUTING.md

 $ git fetch elife master
 ```
 This will get all of the changes from the main repository's master branch, but it will not merge any
-of those changes into your local working branchs.
+of those changes into your local working branches.
 To do that, use `merge`:
 ```shell
 $ git checkout master
 $ git merge elife/master